-- [8.1 Each office in the Division of Business Services will establish benchmarks and indicators aligned with Performance Goal 8.
-(BCPS standard)] - 8.1 All students, teachers, and office staff will have access to technology to support student achievement, a highly qualified teaching staff, and stakeholder involvement in the educational process.
+- 8.1 All students, teachers, and office staff will have access to technology to support student achievement, a highly qualified teaching staff, and stakeholder involvement in the educational process.
 (BCPS standard) - 8.2 All schools and offices will have high-capacity computers at the ratio of: - One computer per five students by 2005; - One computer per school-based teacher, administrator, and clerical by 2006; and - One computer per central office administrative/supervisory and clerical staff by 2007.
-(BCPS standard) - 8.3 THE ANNUAL OPERATING AND CAPITAL BUDGETS WILL BE DEVELOPED AND ADMINISTERED IN A TIMELY AND ACCURATE MANNER.
-(BCPS STANDARD) - 8.4 THE DEPARTMENT OF FISCAL SERVICES' STAFF WILL EFFECTIVELY AND EFFICIENTLY PROVIDE TIMELY ACCESS TO FUNCTIONAL INFORMATION.
-(BCPS STANDARD) - 8.5 THE STUDENT ENROLLMENT PROJECTIONS WILL HAVE A 99% ACCURACY RATE.
-(BCPS STANDARD) - 8.6 NINETY PERCENT OF BUSES WILL ARRIVE EACH DAY WITHIN THE ESTABLISHED OPENING/CLOSING WINDOW.
-(BCPS STANDARD) - 8.7 ALL STUDENTS WILL HAVE TOTAL RIDE TIMES OF LESS THAN 3 HOURS PER DAY.
-(BCPS STANDARD)
+(BCPS standard) - 8.3 The annual operating and capital budgets will be developed and administered in a timely and accurate manner.
+(BCPS standard) - 8.4 The Department of Fiscal Services' staff will effectively and efficiently provide timely access to functional information.
+(BCPS standard) - 8.5 The student enrollment projections will have a 99% accuracy rate.
+(BCPS standard) - 8.6 Ninety percent of buses will arrive each day within the established opening/closing window.
+(BCPS standard) - 8.7 All students will have total ride times of less than 3 hours per day.
+(BCPS standard) - 8.8 Each school will provide meal service at optimal capacity.
+(BCPS standard) - 8.9 The BCPS employee attendance rate will meet or exceed the County standard.
+(BCPS standard)